-Our free webinar teaches you how to focus your time and prepare to take the CDCES Exam.
-It provides plenty of sample test questions and test-taking tips and tricks!
+We have free webinars that will teach you how to focus your time and prepare to take certification exams.
+These webinars review eligibility requirements, test-taking tips, and strategies to succeed.
 This is also an excellent first step towards conquering test anxiety and setting the foundation for calm self-confidence and readiness.

 Many of our students find it much easier to use the Coach App to find Standards of Care, Pocket Cards, and other popular features.
 More importantly, we dedicate an entire section of the app to our “Diabetes Ed course Attendees” so that you can easily access all the resources we feel you’ll want or need to supplement the three-day intensive.